Maximum cut: Computational complexity

 The following decision problem related to maximum cuts has been studied widely in theoretical computer science:

-Given a graph G and an integer k, determine whether there is a cut of size at least k in G.

 This problem is known to be NP-complete.
 It is easy to see that the problem is in NP: a yes answer is easy to prove by presenting a large enough cut.
 The NP-completeness of the problem can be shown, for example, by a reduction from maximum 2-satisfiability (a restriction of the maximum satisfiability problem).
 The weighted version of the decision problem was one of Karp's 21 NP-complete problems; Karp showed the NP-completeness by a reduction from the partition problem.

 The canonical optimization variant of the above decision problem is usually known as the Maximum-Cut Problem or Max-Cut and is defined as:

-Given a graph G, find a maximum cut.

 The optimization variant is known to be NP-Hard.

 The opposite problem, that of finding a minimum cut is known to be efficiently solvable via the Ford–Fulkerson algorithm.

 Algorithms

 Polynomial-time algorithms

-As the Max-Cut Problem is NP-hard, no polynomial-time algorithms for Max-Cut in general graphs are known.
+As the maximum cut problem is NP-hard, no polynomial-time algorithms for Max-Cut in general graphs are known.

-Planar graphs

-However, in planar graphs, the Maximum-Cut Problem is dual to the route inspection problem (the problem of finding a shortest tour that visits each edge of a graph at least once), in the sense that the edges that do not belong to a maximum cut-set of a graph G are the duals of the edges that are doubled in an optimal inspection tour of the dual graph of G. The optimal inspection tour forms a self-intersecting curve that separates the plane into two subsets, the subset of points for which the winding number of the curve is even and the subset for which the winding number is odd; these two subsets form a cut that includes all of the edges whose duals appear an odd number of times in the tour.
+However, in planar graphs, the maximum cut problem is dual to the route inspection problem (the problem of finding a shortest tour that visits each edge of a graph at least once), in the sense that the edges that do not belong to a maximum cut-set of a graph G are the duals of the edges that are doubled in an optimal inspection tour of the dual graph of G. The optimal inspection tour forms a self-intersecting curve that separates the plane into two subsets, the subset of points for which the winding number of the curve is even and the subset for which the winding number is odd; these two subsets form a cut that includes all of the edges whose duals appear an odd number of times in the tour.
 The route inspection problem may be solved in polynomial time, and this duality allows the maximum cut problem to also be solved in polynomial time for planar graphs.
 The Maximum-Bisection problem is known however to be NP-hard.

+More generally, whenever maximum cuts can be found in polynomial time for certain classes of graphs, the algorithms for this problem can be extended to the 2- and 3-clique-sums of graphs in these classes.
+This allows the planar graph algorithm to be extended to certain broader families of graphs closed under graph minors and having the structure of clique-sums of planar graphs and graphs of bounded size.
+A minor-closed family of graphs has this clique-sum structure exactly when its forbidden minors include a graph with crossing number at most one.